-5 Definitions of Specified date, Illustration date and Retirement date

-- 5.1 The Specified date is the date the fund is valued for the purpose of the Disclosure of Information regulations.
+- 5 Definitions of Specified date, Illustration date, Retirement date and Abolition date - 5.1 The Specified date is the date the fund is valued for the purpose of the Disclosure of Information regulations.
 It is referred to in paragraph 4.2. - 5.2 The Illustration date is the date specified by the Provider as the date by reference to which amounts are calculated for the purpose of the Illustration.